ant-media/ant-media-documentation/docs/guides/advanced-usage/create-new-application.md

+---
+title: Creating a new application
+description: Ant Media Server supports creating application development on the fly.
+You may create seprate applications for each stream domains if you are managing multiple streams from same server.
+keywords: [Creating New Application, Creating Application Ant Media Server, Application Development, Ant Media Server Documentation, Ant Media Server Tutorials]
+---

 # Creating a new application

-Ant Media Server supports application deployment on the fly.
+Ant Media Server supports application development on the fly.
 This feature actually resolves the multi-tenancy problem for online video platforms.Ant Media Server has 2 built-in applications.
 Users want to able to use different settings for each application and able to specify the name of the application.

 Because of that, customers want to add/create new applications.
 There are several ways to create/delete application.
 Let us tell how to do that.